-Meditation & Silence vs Yoga & Movement
+Meditation & Silence vs Yoga Retreats & Movement

 Both are structured Himalayan retreat programs.
 The difference lies in purpose, pacing, and who each format is best suited for.
 This comparison outlines the key distinctions to help you choose.

-| Meditation & Silence | Yoga & Movement | |
+| Meditation & Silence | Yoga Retreats & Movement | |

 |---|---|---|

-| Format | Drop into the depth that silence reveals, with guidance and sanctuary. | Reconnect your body and breath through conscious movement in mountain silence. |
+| Format | Drop into the depth that silence reveals, with guidance and sanctuary. | Yoga retreats, teacher training, aerial yoga, and online classes guided by Sakshi. |

 | Duration | 5-day program | 5-day program |